The-Marcy-Lab-School/react-express-auth/README.md

 - After the users clicks “sign up” or “log in”, then be redirected to the home page

-- After a user logs in they’,l have access to different functionalities in home page (friends,communities)
+- After a user logs in they’ll have access to different functionalities in home page (friends,communities)

 Users can view a weather forecast that will show harsher weather on the homepage.